Franz Joseph, 9th Prince of Thurn and Taxis: Marriage and family

 Together with his wife, Franz Joseph resided at Schloss Haus in Neueglofsheim (Upper Palatinate) where he managed the property and its interests.
-There, he also took an interest in hunting, history, and art then.
+There, he also took an interest in hunting, history, and art.
 He later bequeathed Schloss Haus's large private library to the Prince Thurn und Taxis Hofbibliothek.

 World War II

 At the age of 46, Franz Joseph served Nazi Germany in the Invasion of Poland in 1939.
 By the end of June 1940, he was serving in the Battle of France.
 Subsequently, Franz Joseph was a crew chief stationed in France for two and a half years until he was dismissed due to a decree from Adolf Hitler on the "inability of the German Defense nobility" retroactive to 31 March 1944 by Generalfeldmarschall Wilhelm Keitel of the Army.

 Franz Joseph's son Gabriel was killed in action on 17 December 1942 in the Battle of Stalingrad.

 Later life

 Franz Joseph resided for most of the year at Schloss Haus, but spent winters at Schloss Thurn und Taxis in Regensburg.
 In addition to managing the family estate, he dedicated himself increasingly to the preservation of the history of Regensburg and the former St. Emmeram's Abbey, the residence of the Princely House of Thurn and Taxis.

 On 21 December 1963, Franz Joseph was made an Honorary Citizen of the City of Regensburg "in appreciation of the high contribution to the economic, social and cultural issues."
 He was also made an honorary member of the Roman Catholic student association K.D.St.V.
 Rupertia Regensburg.

 Franz Joseph survived his wife Isabel Maria, who died on 12 January 1970, about one and a half years before him.
 He died after a severe illness on 13 July 1971 and was interred in the burial chapel at St. Emmeram's Abbey.

 In Regensburg, the Erbprinz-Franz-Joseph-Straße is named after him.